leancodepl/leancode_cubit_utils/README.md

   final String id;

   @override
-  //This method allows to map the given TRes into TOut.
+  // This method allows to map the given TRes into TOut.
-  //In this case we don't want to change it, so we simply return the data.
+  // In this case we don't want to change it, so we simply return the data.
   ProjectDetailsDTO map(ProjectDetailsDTO data) => data;

   @override
-  //In this method we should perform the query and return it in form of QueryResult<TRes>.
+  // In this method we should perform the query and return it in form of QueryResult<TRes>.
-  //QueryResult<TRes> is then internally handled by QueryCubit.
+  // QueryResult<TRes> is then internally handled by QueryCubit.
   Future<QueryResult<ProjectDetailsDTO>> request() {
     return cqrs.get(ProjectDetails(id: id));
   }